apache/trafficcontrol/docs/source/admin/quick_howto/multi_site.rst

 ***************************

-1) Create "cachegroups" for the origin locations, and assign the appropriate parent-child relationship between the mid cg's and org cgs (click the image to see full size).
+1) Create cachegroups for the origin locations, and assign the appropriate parent-child relationship between the mid and org cachegroups (click the image to see full size).
 Each mid cachegroup can be assigned a primary and secondary origin parent cachegroup.
-Primary cachegroups will be listed first, secondary next, and origin servers in neither primary or secondary will be listed last.
+When the mid cache parent configuration is generated, origins in the primary cachegroups will be listed first, followed by origins in the secondary cachegroup.
+Origin servers assigned to the delivery service that are assigned to neither the primary nor secondary cachegroups will be listed last.

 .. image:: C5C4CD22-949A-48FD-8976-C673083E2177.png
 	:scale: 100%